 COVID-19 will not be the last global health emergency to hit our planet, nor will supply chain complexity disappear.
 All stakeholders involved in distributing COVID-19 vaccines across the globe have learned that collaboration across all links in the supply chain, flexibility and agility are critical in getting people vaccinated as fast and as safely as possible.

 The global health emergency has made organizations accept the fragility of their ecosystems.
 Critical gaps must be plugged to ensure end-to-end visibility globally and minimize the risk to business.
-Download the Orange Business Services whitepaper on real-time intelligence and the future of supply chains to learn more.
+Download the Orange Business whitepaper on real-time intelligence and the future of supply chains to learn more.